StaxWP/visibility-logic-elementor/readme.txt

 - Hide a whole section if all widgets inside it are hidden using visibility settings (Works with nested sections/containers too)

 = PRO Features =
+- Advanced ACF — Repeater fields, options page, term meta, specific post/user sources, AND/OR logic with 17 operators.
+- Language — Show/hide based on current language (WPML, Polylang, TranslatePress).
+- URL Parameters — Standalone URL query string conditions with repeater and 9 operators.
-- Geo Location - Use MaxMind to dynamically display elements based on user's country.
+- Geo Location — Use MaxMind to dynamically display elements based on user's country.
-- Dynamic conditions - Restrict Elementor widgets and sections based on all Elementor Pro Dynamic tags.
+- Dynamic conditions — Restrict Elementor widgets and sections based on all Elementor Pro Dynamic tags.
-- WooCommerce Users - Restrict based on user's order/subscription
+- WooCommerce Users — Restrict based on user's order/subscription.
-- Easy Digital Downloads Users - Restrict based on user's order/subscription
+- Easy Digital Downloads Users — Restrict based on user's order/subscription.
-- Advanced User Meta - Support for multiple user meta conditions with And/Or condition.
+- Advanced User Meta — Support for multiple user meta conditions with AND/OR logic.
-- Post & Page, Taxonomy, URL Parameter content restriction.
+- Post & Page, Taxonomy content restriction.
 - Archive restrictions based on Post types and taxonomies.
 - IP & Referrer restrictions.
 - WordPress Conditional Tags restrictions.
-- Fallback - Allows you to replace a hidden element with a text message or an Elementor template.
+- Fallback — Replace a hidden element with a text message or an Elementor template.
 - Copy/Paste visibility settings between widgets or sections by right-clicking an element.

 Find more about our [Pro version](https://staxwp.com/go/visibility-logic).